FluffyKebab/PlusStack/README.md

 In Plus Stack functions can also be used as arguments.

 ### The execution of custom functions
-The arguments passed to the cutom function will be added
+The arguments passed to the custom function will be added

-## Function definitons
+## Function definitions
 ### Push ]
 The push function takes arrays or functions.
 If the arguments are arrays, the arguments will be combined into one array and pushed to the memory stack.
 If the arguments are function, all function will be pushed to the memory stack.